Getting to Wakehurst

 - on the A264 go straight over one roundabout then right (south) at the next on to the B2028

-- Wakehurst Place is on the right after the village of Turners Hill, about 15 minutes from the M23.
+- Wakehurst is on the right after the village of Turners Hill, about 15 minutes from the M23

-Parking is free for those who purchase a day ticket to enter Wakehurst, for Wakehurst Season Ticket Holders and for Friends of Kew.
+Parking is free for those who purchase a day ticket to enter Wakehurst, for Friends of Wakehurst and for Friends of Kew.

-For all other visitors cars cost £2 for the first hour, £5 for two hours, £10 per day.
+For all other visitors cars are free for the first 30 minutes, £2 for the first hour and a half, £5 for two and a half hours, and £10 per day.

 Travelling by train

 The nearest railway station is Haywards Heath, approximately six miles away.
-From here you can take a bus, the nearest stop is Perrymount Road (come out of the station and turn right).
-See trainline website for details of trains.
+From here you can take a bus; the nearest stop is Perrymount Road (come out of the station and turn right).
+See the National Rail website for train timetables and live departures.

 Travelling by bus

-82 (Monday - Saturday) serving Crawley, Three Bridges & Haywards Heath
+82 (Monday – Saturday) serving Crawley, Three Bridges and Haywards Heath

 For further information, including timetables and route maps, visit the Metrobus website or call 01293 449191.